Saturday, July 21, 2007

 What does support consist of?

-Article 194 of the Family Code defines “support” as comprising everything indispensable for sustenance, dwelling, clothing, medical attendance, education and transportation, in keeping with the financial capacity of the family.
 The education of the person entitled to be supported includes his schooling or training for some profession, trade or vocation, even beyond the age of majority.
-Transportation shall include expenses in going to and from school, or to and from place of work.
+Transportation includes expenses in going to and from school, or to and from place of work.

-Article 198 of the Family Code provides, to wit, “During the proceedings for legal separation or for annulment of marriage, and for declaration of nullity of marriage, the spouses and their children shall be supported from the properties of the absolute community or the conjugal partnership.
+“During the proceedings for legal separation or for annulment of marriage, and for declaration of nullity of marriage, the spouses and their children shall be supported from the properties of the absolute community or the conjugal partnership.
 After the final judgment granting the petition, the obligation of mutual support between the spouses ceases.
 However, in case of legal separation, the court may order that the guilty spouse shall give support to the innocent one, specifying the terms of such order.”

 How much is the amount of support to be granted?

-Article 201 provides that the amount of support, in the cases referred to in Articles 195 and 196, shall be in proportion to the resources or means of the giver and to the necessities of the recipient.
+Article 201 provides that the amount of support, in the cases referred to in Articles 195 and 196, should be in proportion to the resources or means of the giver and to the necessities of the recipient.

 Can support be reduced or increased?